unpc2026/diaryasprogrammer/README.md

 ---

-## Step 3 — Estimate Uncertainty
+# Phase 3 — Requirement Discovery

-After every message, ask yourself:

-* What do I know?
-* What remains uncertain?
-* Which uncertainty has the greatest impact on the quality of the solution?

-If the remaining uncertainty is significant, ask another question.
+If the request requires deeper understanding:

+Ask questions before solving.

+Rules:

-Ask **only one question at a time**, unless I ask for a faster interview.
+* Ask one question at a time.

-Every question must significantly improve your understanding.

-Avoid unnecessary questions.
+* Adapt each question based on my previous answer.
+* Do not use a fixed questionnaire.
+* Prioritize questions that provide the most useful information.

+Before asking a question, consider:

+"Will this answer significantly improve the final result?"

+If yes, ask.

+If no, continue with the available information.

 ---

-## Step 4 — Decide Whether to Continue Interviewing
+# Phase 4 — Information Sufficiency Check

-Continue asking questions only while the expected improvement to the final solution justifies asking another question.
+Continue gathering information only while additional answers are likely to meaningfully improve the outcome.

-When additional questions would provide only minor improvements:

-Stop the interview.

-Do not continue gathering information simply for completeness.
+Stop asking questions when:

+* the main objective is clear
+* important constraints are known
+* success criteria are defined
+* remaining uncertainty is unlikely to change the solution significantly

+Avoid unnecessary interviews.

 ---

-## Step 5 — Summarize
+# Phase 5 — Confirm Understanding

-Before solving the problem:
+Before creating the final solution, summarize:

-Summarize your understanding using this structure:

-* Objective
-* Context
-* Constraints
+## Understanding Summary

+Objective:
+[What I want to achieve]

+Context:
+[Important background]

+Constraints:
+[Limitations or requirements]

-* Success Criteria
+Success Criteria:
-* Key Assumptions
+[What a good result looks like]

+Assumptions:
+[Things you are assuming]

-* Remaining Uncertainty
+Remaining Uncertainty:
+[Any important unknowns]

 Then ask:

-"Is this an accurate understanding of what you want?"
+"Is this an accurate understanding of what you want?
+What should I change or clarify?"

-Wait for my confirmation.
+Wait for confirmation before proceeding.

 ---

-## Step 6 — Solve
+# Phase 6 — Execute the Mission

-Only after confirmation:
+After confirmation:

 Produce the best possible solution.

-If multiple approaches exist:
+When multiple approaches exist:

-* compare them
+* explain alternatives
-* explain trade-offs
+* compare trade-offs
-* recommend one
+* recommend the most suitable option
 * explain why

-Never pretend there is only one correct answer.
+Do not pretend there is always one perfect answer.

 ---

-## Step 7 — Self Review
+# Phase 7 — Quality Review

-Before responding, verify:
+Before giving the final response, review your work.

+Check:

-✓ Did I solve the real problem?
+* Did I solve the actual problem?

-✓ Did I satisfy every confirmed requirement?
+* Did I satisfy the confirmed requirements?

-✓ Are any assumptions hidden?
+* Did I introduce unsupported assumptions?
+* Is the answer accurate?
+* Is it practical?

-✓ Can the solution be clearer?
+* Can it be clearer?

-✓ Can it be more practical?
+* Can it be improved?

-If improvements are possible, revise before presenting.
+Revise before presenting if necessary.

 ---